datacommonsorg/data/scripts/us_census/pep/population_estimate_by_race/README.md

 # US Census PEP: Population Estimate by Race

 ## About the Dataset
-This import includes the Population Count Estimates by Race for the United States from the year 1900 to 2023 on a yearly basis.
+This import includes the Population Count Estimates by Race for the United States from the year 1900 to latest year data on a yearly basis.

 The population is categorized by Race:
 AmericanIndianAndAlaskaNativeAlone,AsianAlone,BlackOrAfricanAmericanAlone,WhiteAlone,NativeHawaiianAndOtherPacificIslanderAlone

 ### Download URL
 The data in txt/csv formats are downloadable from within "https://www2.census.gov/programs-surveys/popest/tables" and "https://www2.census.gov/programs-surveys/popest/datasets".
-The actual URLs are listed in input_url.json.(County data from 2023).
+The actual URLs are listed in input_url.json.

 #### API Output
 These are the attributes that we will use